UnCarter25le/ChineseLiterature/README.md

 ```

-- ##### More detailed info about utf8mb4 and how many processes in completing migraing tables in database via models.py, you can reference...
+- #### More detailed info about utf8mb4 and how many processes in completing migraing tables in database via models.py, you can reference:

 ```
 1. https://blog.csdn.net/boycycyzero/article/details/42879911